-What Does a Tens Unit Do for Muscles (and Who Should Not Use It)
+What Does a Tens Unit Do for Muscles?
+Find Out!

 What Does a Tens Unit Do for Muscles?
 Well, for most people who’ve heard about the many benefits and uses of a TENS unit and are often looking for ways to reduce muscle pain, muscle spasms, muscle soreness and other muscle problems, this is one question that always lingers in their minds.